dm/perms/README.md

 }
 ```

 Pconfs can stack up.
-If multiple pconfs provide `users` over and over again, the loaded users
-will __not__ be overwritten.
-If multiple pconfs declare the same user or group, it will be overwritten.
+If multiple pconfs provide `users` over and over again, the internal user state will be appended to.
+If multiple pconfs declare the same user or group, only the last one will be used.
-Users and groups must be explicitely deleted.

-If a group is mention that does not exist, parising will not fail.
-A new group with no permissions will be created instead.

-The order in which PConfs are provided to the web is important as well
+Groups do not have to be explicitely created to be referenced.

-Note that the `default` group will be inherited by all users.
+The `default` group will be inherited by all users.